 [25:51] Hawkins: Yeah.
 Nevertheless, this is a dramatic moment and you had a great deal of involvement with it.
 So can you tell us about that decision and your role in the making of that decision?

 [26:03] Olver: Okay.
 Well, I suspect that it's a much more complicated matter than I used to believe.
 There are those who tell me that we could have become a co-educational institution many, many years before.
 But there, cause there were reports from the Long Range Planning Committee, which argued for co-education, but that President Ward decided to do it in a certain style at a certain pace.
 Which meant that at the beginning of his presidency, we had a thing called the Select Committee on Co-education, where faculty and alums and trustees and so forth served and the faculty were elected.
 And lo and behold, two women, me and Ellen Ryerson, were elected to that Select Committee, which either means that the faculty believe that only women could comment on women.
-Or that is such a trivial committee, just leave it to the girls, they'll, they'll do whatever.
+Or that it's such a trivial committee, just leave it to the girls, they'll, they'll do whatever.
 I vary between which of those interpretations I'm more comfortable with.

 [27:05] Hawkins: As somebody who voted in that election,